-Studies include several human clinical trials aimed at determining the safety and effectiveness of mTOR inhibitors and other agents to treat subependymal giant cell astrocytoma (SEGA) tumors in the brain, angiomyolipomas (AMLs) in the kidneys and lymphangioleiomyomatosis (LAM) of the lungs.
-We are also investigating the use of these agents for the treatment of seizures, behavior problems and cognitive impairments that are frequently associated with TS.
-Additional projects aim to better understand how TS develops in individuals with genetic mutations in TSC1 or TSC2 and provide improved diagnostic tools and treatment approaches for TS.
+Together, we've led the way in understanding the safety and effectiveness of mTOR inhibitors and other agents to treat subependymal giant cell astrocytoma (SEGA) tumors in the brain, angiomyolipoma (AMLs) in the kidneys, lymphangioleiomyomatosis (LAM) of the lungs and epilepsy.
+We continue to investigate the use of these agents for the treatment of other manifestations of TSC and their role in preventing TSC symptoms.